| Astrophysics (Index) | About |

 σ = 5.670374419×10-8 W m-2 K-4

-Its SI value is exactly defined (any finite number of digits is calculable), based upon constants, but irrational, and the above are its initial digits: the constants are π, the Boltzmann constant (k), Planck constant (h), and the speed of light (c), the latter three which are now all given exact values, forming part of the basis of current SI units.
+Its value in SI units is exactly defined (i.e., any finite number of digits is mathematically calculable, requiring no physical measurement) but is irrational, the above being its initial digits.
+It is based upon the constants π, the Boltzmann constant (k), Planck constant (h), and the speed of light (c). the latter three which are now all given exact SI-unit values, defining the current SI units as having these values.
 A consequence of the Stefan-Boltzmann equation: the bolometric luminosity of a black body (which approximates real astronomical objects) is j* times the surface area:

 Lbol = AσT4